The Most Notable Examples

 2000 | 2001 - 1 | 2001 - 2 | 2002 - 1 | 2002 - 2 | 2002 - 3 | 2003 | 2004 | 2005 | 2006 | 2007-Present

-The Figures for Total Net Loss are Inflation-Adjusted for the year 2012, With a Cut off Mark of $80 million.
+The Figures for Total Net Loss are Inflation-Adjusted for the Year 2013, With a Lower Cut off Mark of $80 million.

 The following list (most films are written up in detail in the pages that follow) comprises the flops that lost the most revenue*: